RetailSpot/RSClient-prestashop/README.md

 docker-compose up
 ```

 This will run prestashop 1.6 on localhost.
-Go to localost:8080 to see it.
+Go to localost:8081 to see it.

 Admin page can be accessed at

 ```
-localhost:8080/psadmin/index.php
+localhost:8081/psadmin/index.php
 ```

 Email: demo@prestashop.com
 Password: prestashop_demo

-note that localhost:8081 will point to the latest pretashop version (1.7) see docker-compose.yml
+see docker-compose.yml to launch and test the latest pretashop version (1.7)

 ## Deployment